ariniffana3/Tickitz_Back/README.md

 4. Make new file a called **.env**, set up first [here](#set-up-env-file)
 5. Turn on Web Server and MySQL can using Third-party tool like xampp, etc.
 6. Create a database with the name #nama_database, and Import file sql to **phpmyadmin**
-7. Install redis first and run redis
+7. Install Redis first and run Redis
 8. Open Postman desktop application or Chrome web app extension that has installed before
 9. Choose HTTP Method and enter request url.(ex. localhost:3001/)
 10. You can see all the end point [here](https://documenter.getpostman.com/view/9852901/TzJoEfvL)

+## Using app via postman

+This is request you can do with this app <a href="https://nodejs.org/en/download/">Postman</a>

 ## License